uyar/piculet/docs/extract.rst

 .. literalinclude:: shining.html
    :language: html

-Assuming this file is saved as :file:`shining.html`, let's get the content:
+Assuming this file is saved as :file:`shining.html`, let's get its content:

 .. code-block:: python